asphaltpanthers/CS1632_Deliverable4/readme.md

 1. Install Go. https://golang.org/dl/
 2. Clone this repo.
 3. Open a command prompt in the repo's directory and execute the command `go build main.go`.
-4. From the command prompt run the generated executable. i.e. `main.exe`.
+4. From the command prompt run the generated executable. i.e. `main.exe` `./main`.

 This service will respond to the following requests: